weidongxu-microsoft/java-sdk-tools/mcp/assets/migrate-instructions.md

 Only modify "client.tsp" and "tspconfig.yaml".
 Do not modify any other files.
 For "client.tsp", group the modifications at the end of the file.
-Do read the other tsp files for context.
+Do read the other ".tsp" files for context.
+Do not read ".json" files.

 Follow the instructions below to migrate the Java SDK to generate from TypeSpec.